Justin Mathieu

-Justin Mathieu (born 12 April 1996) is a Dutch professional footballer who plays as an attacking midfielder or winger for Dutch club TOP Oss.
+Justin Mathieu (born 12 April 1996) is a Dutch professional footballer who plays as an attacking midfielder or winger for club TOP Oss.

 Career

 Willem II

 Born in Goirle, Mathieu began his football career at amateur club SV Triborgh.
 In 2003, aged 7, he was signed for the Willem II youth academy.
 Mathieu was part of the Netherlands U16 squad.

 In the summer of 2013, Willem II manager Jurgen Streppel selected ten players from the youth academy to be part of the first team in preparation for the new season.
 At the start of the competition it was announced that, together with two other youth players, Mathieu would be a permanent member of the first team for the rest of the season.
 On 23 August 2013, at the age of 17, he made his professional debut in a 3–0 home win against Sparta Rotterdam replacing Bruno Andrade in the 89th minute.
 On 28 August, it was announced that Mathieu had signed his first professional contract.
 Willem II signed him for three years.

 On 14 August 2014, it was announced that Mathieu was sent on loan to Eerste Divisie side FC Oss until the end of the season.
 There, he played almost all matches that season and contributed to the team winning a "period title".

 Upon his return to Willem II, Mathieu made his debut in the Eredivisie for the club in August 2015.
 One day before the summer transfer market closed that month, the club sent Mathieu on loan to Go Ahead Eagles for the remainder of the season, who had suffered relegation to the Eerste Divisie in the previous season.
 As of 1 January 2016, the club from Deventer no longer needed him and he returned to Tilburg.